yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    document for publication, e.g., the RFC errata process does not apply.

 This process is not mandatory.
-Authors of Internet- Drafts are encouraged to consider using the process for their documents, and working groups are invited to think about applying the process to all of their protocol specifications.
+Authors of Internet-Drafts are encouraged to consider using the process for their documents, and working groups are invited to think about applying the process to all of their protocol specifications.